There are several taxes

 • the same threshold, of EUR 75,000, is applicable for entities supplying both services and products on the Irish market, if more than 90% of the turnover is obtained from the sale of goods.

-Registering for VAT for the purpose of acquiring goods and services from abroad
+Registering for VAT for the purpose of acquiring goods and services from abroad in 2021

 There are cases where businesses or persons need to register for VAT only for the purpose of purchasing goods and services from abroad.
 Among these, are: